Is Abraham-Hicks True?

 But holes breached the overall fabric of Esther Hicks’s Abraham “truths” when challenged by the World Trade Center disaster.

-Despite the obvious craziness , Esther, as Abraham, insisted that all deaths are voluntary.
+Despite the obvious craziness , Esther, as Abraham, insists that all deaths are voluntary.
 In other words, each is a suicide.”No exceptions!” she declared.

 More than in the past, marketing and sales messages saturate every step.
-And there were enough contradictions and false claims, some of the “teachings” had to be bogus.
+And there were enough contradictions and false claims, some of the “teachings” must be bogus.
+The couldn’t be both true and false, could they?

 Either that or their “eternal beings,” Abraham, were not very bright.